otrekw/azure-docs.de-de/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="multiply"></a>Multiplizieren

-Multipliziert die Werte in **Spaltensatz** mit der angegebenen Konstanten oder den Spaltenwerten.
+Dividiert die Werte in **Column set** durch die angegebene Konstante bzw. die angegebenen Spaltenwerte.

 ### <a name="subtract"></a>Subtrahieren